remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

    If this is the first time initialising Remotion in the GCP project, you will want to select option 1.
    If you are updating the version of Remotion for this GCP project, you will want to select option 1.

-   If you want to [generate a new .env file](./generateEnvFile.md), or manage keys already created, you will want to select option 3.
+   If you want to [generate a new .env file](./generateEnvFile.md), or manage keys already created, you will want to select option 2.
+You will be presented with an opportunity to generate this file after completing option 1.
    <!-- ToDo - host this in the official Remotion repo -->

 3. Download the .env file by clicking the vertical ellipsis, in the top right of the cloud shell window, and selecting Download.
 Then type .env at the end of the prefilled path, and click DOWNLOAD;